BIDS/event-template/logistics.md

 ## Venue

-> _Capture notes on venue, including final decision on venue, A/V needs, and any relevant links to contracts or agreements._
+> _Capture notes on venue, including final decision on venue, and any relevant links to contracts or agreements._

 _[Enter information here]_

+### A/V Needs

+> _Enter any additional notes related to A/V needs._

+Is this event going to be recorded? _[Yes/No]_

 ## Vendors